justincasher/vantage/docs/contributing/code_of_conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at **justinchadwickasher@gmail.com**.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leader responsible for enforcement (Justin Asher) at **justinchadwickasher@gmail.com**.
+If reporting directly to Justin Asher presents a conflict of interest or discomfort, please still reach out, and we will work to find an alternative confidential resolution.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.